Most new leaders want to be charismatic. However, charismatic leadership is a double-edged sword. . . Here’s what you need to know.

 Examples of charismatic leaders today

 The modern world is full of charismatic leaders.
 In business, we have Elon Musk and Richard Branson.
 In politics, we have Kim Jong-un, Donald Trump, Barack Obama, and countless others who stand out as charismatic leaders.
-Social media has created charismatic leaders in all fields; influencers, bloggers, and even scientists, such as like Bill Nye and Neil DeGrasse Tyson.
+Social media has created charismatic leaders in all fields; influencers, bloggers, and even scientists, such as Bill Nye and Neil DeGrasse Tyson.

 In sports, too, many coaches and managers use a charismatic leadership style.
 Perhaps the most prominent example is NFL coach Rex Ryan.

 Unfortunately, there is no easy answer to the question of whether or not you should use a charismatic leadership style.